NASW Student Resources

 a.
 As a Social Work Student you are already part of a dynamic profession.
 Now is the time to join your professional organization!
 NASW is the largest and most recognized membership organization of professional Social Workers in the world, with 150,000 members across the nation.
 Being an NASW member means not only having access to our unique membership benefits but also promoting, developing, and strengthening the professional practice of social work.
 NASW is the leading organization in lobbying for social work student loan forgiveness, improving salaries for professional social workers, and monitoring social work licensing regulations.
 Don't wait until after graduation to join, why not promote the social work profession now?

 i.
 Access to chapter committee meetings.
 Check here for a complete list of Maine committees.

 ii.
 Advance your Career.
-Connect with Social Workers from across the state, learn and network.
+Connect, learn, and network with Social Workers from across the state.

 iii.
 Take part in MyNASW Community